Window Treatments for Sliding Glass Doors

 Vertical blinds, or verticals for short, are vertical slats that attach to a track system in your sliding glass door opening.
 There is usually a mechanism for turning the slats to adjust the light flow as well as a mechanism to open and close the slats.
 When closed, the slats stack to either the right or left hand side of the door.

-The slats can be made from various materials, two of the most popular being cloth and vinyl, and some cases even wood.
+The slats can be made from various materials, two of the most popular being cloth and vinyl, and in some cases even wood.
 The cloth shades are made from a thick material and have metal weights sewn into the bottom to keep them straight and operate correctly.
 The vinyl slats are usually curved to offer better light control and are available in a large assortment of colors and patterns to match any room style.

-Due to their cost in comparison to other window treatments, vertical blinds are a very common and practical choice for many home owners.
+Due to their cost in comparison to other window treatments, vertical blinds are a very common and practical choice for many homeowners.
 They are also the perfect solution for any rental properties you may own.

 Cellular Shades for Sliding Glass Doors